Tobias-Fe/DHBW-UOIT_SmartAgriculture/README.md

 ================

 The source code of the project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 For more Information see LICENSE.md.
-The video is licensed under the [CC 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+The video and this documentation is licensed under the [CC 4.0 License](https://creativecommons.org/licenses/by/4.0/).
 For more Information see the LICENSE.md file in the Video folder.